 - Means to better skills.
 If a lack of money is keeping you from getting an apprenticeship and furthering your career, you can easily turn to an apprenticeship loan or a student loan to take care of your finances and set yourself on a path to a better future.

-- Use funds for different purposes.
+- Flexible loan purpose.
 In most instances, you can use the funds you receive through such loans for different purposes like buying tools of the trade, buying used vehicles and even taking care of everyday living expenses.

 - Repayment flexibility.
 In many instances, you don't have to start making repayments until you start earning or until your income reaches a minimum income threshold.
 When it comes to making repayments, you can choose from making weekly, fortnightly or monthly repayments.
 In addition, extra repayments are also allowed.